Meeting Information

 Postcard collectors east of the Hudson River and from a five county radius -- Westchester, Putnam, Dutchess, Columbia and NY have joined the ranks.
 Please join us too.

-The Yorktown Museum is housed on the top floor of the Yorktown Community and Cultural Center, 1974 Commerce Street, Yorktown Heights, between the Underhill and Rt.
-202 exits of the Taconic State Parkway.
 All interested in new and vintage postcards are welcome to attend and bring a card or material that represents your own collecting interests.
-For further information, call the Yorktown Museum or a representative of the Taconic Postcard Club at 914 737-0944 or email TaconicPostcard@optonline.net.
+For further information, call the Yorktown Museum or a representative of the Taconic Postcard Club at (914) 737-0944 or email TaconicPostcard@optonline.net.

 Postcard Links: